 At the time of writing, the methodology for EPC assessments of existing dwellings is RDSAP 10.
 A significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2027.
 In addition, government consultations indicate future changes to the format of EPCs and minimum rating levels required for private rental properties.
 Approaches to improving EPC ratings will therefore change in the future.

-Doors are an element of 'building fabric' and therefore contribute in a small way to the overall heat loss of a property.
+Doors are an element of 'building fabric' and contribute in a small way to the overall heat loss of a property.

 This in turn affects running costs and because EPC ratings are currently a cost-based metric, it affects the overall rating.